Top 5 Most Scenic Golf Courses in Myrtle Beach

 The Pearl East & West Courses

-Nothing's more beautiful than a lovely set of twins, and that's exactly what you get in the Pearl's sister courses.
-Located just over the North Carolina border in Sunset Beach, the Pearl courses are built upon a former preserve of wetlands and salt marshes.
-The proximity to the ocean also allows for nice views of the beach and the courses also meander through maritime forests for a real feel of the Carolina lowcountry experience.
+Nothing’s more beautiful than a lovely set of twins, and that’s exactly what you get in the Pearl’s sister courses.
+Located just over the North Carolina border in Sunset Beach, the Pearl Course are built upon a former preserve of wetlands and salt marshes.
+The proximity to the ocean also allows for nice views of the beach and the courses also meander through maritime forests for a real feel of the Carolina Lowcountry experience.

 River's Edge